-Obviously, there are some snakes in the U.S. that do pose a threat to humans, and I want to highlight them as well.
-However, I wanted first to help you understand that many snakes are needlessly killed because they are confused for their “dangerous” relatives.
-With a little time and research, I am confident that you will be able to identify which snakes in your area can pose a threat to humans versus those that are not only harmless to people, but that are great to have around your home.
+Obviously, there are some snakes in the U.S. that do pose a threat to humans, and we want to highlight them as well.
+However, we wanted first, to help you understand that many snakes are needlessly killed because they are confused for their “dangerous” relatives.
+With a little time and research, we are confident that you will be able to identify which snakes in your area can pose a threat to humans versus those that are not only harmless to people, but that are great to have around your home.

-Hopefully the photos above have shown that there may be exceptions to every “rule”, but my intentions are not to cause more confusion.
+Hopefully the photos above have shown that there may be exceptions to every “rule”, but our intentions are not to cause more confusion.
 Despite the photos you just saw, many of the common identification tricks, are still “generally accurate”.
-I am not asking you to completely forget everything you thought you knew about venomous snakes, but am asking you to build upon your current understanding, by adding a little more knowledge to it.
+We are not asking you to completely forget everything you thought you knew about venomous snakes, but are asking you to build upon your current understanding, by adding a little more knowledge to it.

 Since there are vastly more harmless snakes in the United States than there are venomous ones, perhaps a good place to start, is by identifying the venomous ones.
-There are four general families of venomous snakes in the U.S. They are the Copperhead, Water Moccasin (or Cotton Mouth), the Coral Snake and the Rattlesnake.
-Let’s take a quick look at each of these families of snake, to get a general idea of what they might look like when we see one in the wild.
+There are four general categories of venomous snakes in the U.S. They are the Copperhead, Water Moccasin (or Cotton Mouth), the Coral Snake and the Rattlesnake.
+Let’s take a quick look at these snakes, to get a general idea of what they might look like, when we see one in the wild.

 Copperhead – Agkistrodon contortrix

-Copperheads are fairly common in certain parts of the country, and because of their large geographic range, account for a fairly large percentage of venomous bites each year, That said, a Copperhead bite is very rarely life-threatening when proper medical treatment is administered.
-Their venom is relatively weak compared to our other native venomous snakes.
+Copperheads are fairly common in certain parts of the country, and because of their large geographic range, account for a fairly large percentage of venomous bites each year.
+That said, a Copperhead bite is very rarely life-threatening, when proper medical treatment is administered.
+Copperhead venom is relatively weak, compared to our other native venomous snakes.

 Copperheads are generally identified as a medium-sized snake with an alternating pattern of tan bands separated by darker brown or rust-colored, hourglass-shaped crossbands.
-There are a handful of subspecies in the Copperhead family, so I’ve added the pictures below to help with identification.
+There are a handful of subspecies in the Copperhead group, so we’ve added the pictures below to help with identification.

-Though I have better close-up photos of the snake below, I think this picture better captures what you might see in the wild, and also better highlights the hourglass-shaped crossbands I referred to earlier.
-My buddies (Jason and Shaun) and I found this Copperhead on a trip to Kansas and Missouri.
+Though we have better close-up photos of the snake below, this picture better captures what you might see in the wild, and also better highlights the hourglass-shaped crossbands we referred to earlier.
+We found this Copperhead on a trip to Kansas and Missouri.
 I hadn’t seen one in the wild, since I was a kid living in Arkansas, it was a very welcome reunion.

 Below is a Northern Copperhead.
 Though it looks similar to the photo above, it becomes apparent that there can be some variation in color and pattern, and also in photography skills.
 Haha!